-Schumer: Senate to move forward on $1.9 trillion covid bill and ‘We’ll have the votes’
+Senate to move forward on $1.9 trillion virus relief bill; Schumer says ‘we’ll have the votes’

 Republicans are teeing up amendments aimed at dividing Democrats.
 And moderate Senate Democrats are eyeing changes of their own that, if adopted, could create problems for the bill among liberals in the House.

 Biden’s bill would increase the existing $300 weekly federal unemployment benefit to $400 per week and extend it through August.
-But a handful of moderate Democrats want to keep the benefit at $300 per week, while others -- such as Finance Chairman Ron Wyden (D-Ore.) -- hope to extend it through September instead of August.
+But a handful of moderate Democrats want to keep the benefit at $300 per week, while others — such as Finance Chairman Ron Wyden of Oregon — hope to extend it through September instead of August.
 Discussions were ongoing about both the timing and the level of the benefit.

 “I’ve been at $300 … it’s kind of hard to explain you’re getting a bump-up now,” said Sen. Joe Manchin III (D-W.Va.), suggesting the higher $400 figure would reduce incentives for people to rejoin the workforce just as increasing vaccinations are poised to help the economy reopen.

 “We want people to get back to work,” Manchin said.
-"It’d be awful for the doors to open up and there’s no one working, you got a lot of customers, no one working.
+“It’d be awful for the doors to open up and there’s no one working.
+You got a lot of customers, no one working.
 That’s the problem.”

 Manchin’s proposal was running into opposition from liberals in both chambers.

-Congressional Progressive Caucus Chair Rep. Pramila Jayapal (D-Wash.) said reducing the unemployment benefit to $300 “makes no sense whatsoever” given that Congress passed a $600 weekly benefit last year in the Cares Act.
+Congressional Progressive Caucus Chair Rep. Pramila Jayapal (D-Wash.) said reducing the unemployment benefit to $300 “makes no sense” given that Congress passed a $600 weekly benefit last year in the Cares Act.

 “It’s going to be a challenge for progressives if the package gets watered down,” Jayapal said.